 A lot people get started the wrong way.
 I know I did.
 That’s because there are a ton of lousy and/or uncouth affiliate marketers out there who are more than happy to scam folks (or at least come close to it).
 There are a ton of products and programs in the “make money online” niche which are technically not scams but which are unlikely to help you generate profits.

 Learning to differentiate between great products and terrible products takes time and patience.
-That’s why it’s important you start out on a realistic path.
+That’s why it’s important you start out on a realistic path, and stick with great products that have great affiliate programs.

 Step 1 – How to Choose a Niche